kcarnold/cs344/content/units/05learning/_index.md

 weight: 5
 ---

-We extend our modeling skills to encompass classification models, and start to build the tools that will let us represent complex functions by using hidden layers.
+In this unit we extend our modeling skills to encompass classification models, and start to build the tools that will let us represent complex functions by using hidden layers.
 Both of these objectives require us to learn about *nonlinear* operations.
 We'll focus on the two most commonly used ones: the *softmax* operator (which converts scores to probabilities) and the *rectifier* ("ReLU", which clips negative values).

 Students who complete this unit will demonstrate that they can: